apache/flink/docs/ops/external_resources.md

   - **Config key in Kubernetes** (`external-resource.<resource_name>.kubernetes.config-key`): *optional*.
-If configured, external resource framework will add `resources.limits.<config-key>` and `resources.requests.<config-key>` to the main container spec of TaskExecutor and set the value to the value of `external-resource.<resource_name>.amount`.
+If configured, external resource framework will add `resources.limits.<config-key>` and `resources.requests.<config-key>` to the main container spec of TaskManager and set the value to the value of `external-resource.<resource_name>.amount`.

   - **Driver Factory** (`external-resource.<resource_name>.driver-factory.class`): *optional*.
 Defines the factory class name for the external resource identified by **\<resource_name\>**.
 If configured, the factory will be used to instantiate